junxit/us-congress-bills-115/metadata.md

 - 2018-03-21 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-03-21 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-03-21 — Referred to the Subcommittee on Economic Opportunity.
+- 2018-07-16 — Considered under suspension of the rules. (consideration: CR H6213-6215)
+- 2018-07-16 — DEBATE - The House proceeded with forty minutes of debate on S. 899.
+- 2018-07-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-16 — Mr. Walker moved to suspend the rules and pass the bill, as amended.
+- 2018-07-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6213-6214)
+- 2018-07-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6213-6214)
+- 2018-07-16 — The title of the measure was amended.
+Agreed to without objection.